Best PC Build Under 3000

 As a bonus it comes with RGB LED lights on the fans and pumps which you can customize and control for your own unique look.

-The Cooler Master ML360R is going to give your system better performance and style without sacrificing very much of your budget.
+The Cooler Master liquid cooler is going to give your system better gaming performance and style without sacrificing very much of your budget.
+It’s also good because most pre built PCs you find skip out on good CPU cooling.

 GPU: ASUS ROG STRIX OC GeForce RTX 2080TI.